SUSAT: Reticle

-The reticle of the SUSAT is of unusual design.
-Unlike the traditional crosshair layouts commonly used, which are in essence a cross intersecting the target, the SUSAT has a single obelisk-shaped post protruding from the bottom edge of the sight.
-This type of reticle is sometimes referred to as the "German Post".
-This obscures the target at long range and the foreground.
-The reticle is tritium-illuminated for low-light condition aiming.
+The reticle of the SUSAT uses a single obelisk-shaped post protruding from the bottom edge of the sight, rather than a crosshair.
+The reticle is tritium-illuminated for aiming in low-light conditions.
 The radioactive tritium light source has to be replaced every 8–12 years, since it gradually loses its brightness due to phosphor degradation and radioactive decay.

 The L2A2 SUIT Sight uses a similar single post to the SUSAT, but protrudes from the top edge of the sight down to the middle of the field.

 Manufacturing

 SUSAT is constructed from a one-piece, pressure die-cast, aluminium body, into which the eyepiece, objective lens and prisms are fitted as assemblies.

 The SUSAT sight was developed in the United Kingdom by Royal Armament Research Development Establishment (RARDE) and is manufactured by United Scientific Instruments and Avimo, now known as Thales Optics.